Adult Filmmaker Joe Sarno’s Lost Masterpieces

 Sin In The Suburbs (1964) was originally made under the Motion Picture Production Code, which strictly regulated film content and forbade adult content of any kind.
 Starring Audrey Campbell as Geraldine, she plays a bored, insatiable housewife always looking for her next sexual liaison.
 Think June Cleaver stepping out with secret lovers behind Ward Cleaver’s back.

 The soap opera plot revolves around Geraldine’s wayward daughter Kathy, an innocent teen girl who soon falls prey to Yvette (adult performer Dyanne Thorne).
 Yvette lives with her shady brother, helping acquire women for their secret sex clubs.
 Geraldine is excited at the prospect of joining Yvette’s secret club, unaware of the woman’s growing influence over her daughter.
-In the world of this movie every housewife is bored with family life, seeking out sexual thrills from any man they come across.
+In the world of this movie every housewife is bored with family life, seeking out sexual thrills from any man they come across in the same way that somebody from a site like TubeV would.
 That includes yard workers, delivery men, and even high school boys.

 Eyes Wide Shut by way of Hitchcock